Ipoh white coffee is a must-try during your trip to Malaysia Smooth, velvety, sweet, rich, caramelly, sinful.

 What is Ipoh White Coffee?

-For locals, white coffee is the clear “go to” choice when they want to order a caffeinated coffee beverage.
+Forget cappuccino.
+For locals, white coffee is the clear “go-to” choice when they want to order a caffeinated coffee beverage.

 Where to Drink White Coffee in Ipoh

 Traditional kopitiams are a huge part of the charm of Ipoh.
-These old-fashioned coffee shops are more canteen style than the typical trendy hipster coffee shops that we have become accustomed to in the west.
+These old-fashioned coffee shops are essentially canteen-style places to enjoy a warm beverage and a light snack.

 Different Ipoh white coffee shops have different flavours and undertones.
 The “best” places to drink white coffee in Ipoh are included here.